Frequently asked questions

 - Can I pay my supervisory fee by direct debit?

 Yes.
 In fact the ECB’s recommended payment method is SEPA direct debit.
 Direct debit ensures that the fee is paid on time and, therefore, avoids possible interest charges for late payments.
 If you opt for this payment method, you can enter your bank details via the online portal and print out a direct debit mandate.
+Please sign and send the original to the ECB’s address indicated on the mandate.

 - What should I do if there is an error in the fee notice?